Paliverse/DualSenseX/README.md

 - `ForceRightTrigger=(0)(0)(0)(0)(0)(0)(0)` 7 different values that goes into each parentheses 0-255

-For the LeftTrigger and RightTrigger, there are 12 different state possibilites that you can set which are **CASE SENSITIVE**:
+For the LeftTrigger and RightTrigger, there are 13 different state possibilites that you can set which are **CASE SENSITIVE**:

 - `Normal`
+- `CustomTriggerValue`
 - `GameCube`
 - `Choppy`
 - `VerySoft`